florinmano/asceds-docs/docs/source/index.rst

 .. image:: images/ASCEDSarch.png
   :width: 400
-  :alt: Alternative text

-**ASCEDS** is Certificate Distribution System Developed by Florin Manolache at Carnegie Mellon University for interfacing certbot with InCommon SSL certificates, and automatically distributing them to the servers on the network.

-This software assists with setting up an automatic SSL certificate distribution system for certificates which can be obtained from a provider offering an ACME interface.
+**Automated SSL Certificate Distribution System (ASCEDS)** is a distribution system for certificates which can be obtained from a provider offering an ACME interface.
-The system consists of
+The system defines a site containing:

-  - a certificate manager which can get SSL certificates for wildcard hostnames in a set of domains, through certbot;
+* one certificate manager which can get SSL certificates for wilcard hostnames in a set of domains through certbot;
-  - a set of clients getting automatic certificate renewal or simple manual reconfiguration of SANs; services depending on certificates are reconfigured/restarted automatically upon renewal
+* a set of managed clients getting automatic certificate renewal or reconfiguration of SANs; services using certificates are reconfigured/restarted automatically upon renewal;
-  - a web interface for requesting certificates.
+* a web interface handling certificates for managed or unmanaged clients.

+ASCEDS was developed by Florin Manolache at Carnegie Mellon University for interfacing certbot with InCommon SSL certificates, and automatically distributing them to the servers on the network.

 ASCEDS is released under GPLv2 or any later version.